Erwartung

 Erwartung (Expectation), Op.
-17, is a one-act monodrama in four scenes by Arnold Schoenberg to a libretto by Marie Pappenheim.
-Composed in 1909, it was not premiered until 6 June 1924 in Prague conducted by Alexander Zemlinsky with Marie Gutheil-Schoder as the soprano.
+17, is a one-act monodrama in four scenes by Arnold Schönberg to a libretto by Marie Pappenheim.
+Composed in 1909, it was not premiered until 6 June 1924 in Prague, conducted by Alexander Zemlinsky with Marie Gutheil-Schoder as the soprano.
 The opera takes the unusual form of a monologue for solo soprano accompanied by a large orchestra.
 In performance, it lasts for about half an hour.
-It is sometimes paired with Béla Bartók's opera Bluebeard's Castle (1911), as the two works were roughly contemporary and share similar psychological themes.
-Schoenberg described Erwartung, saying "the aim is to represent in slow motion everything that occurs during a single second of maximum spiritual excitement, stretching it out to half an hour."
+Schönberg described Erwartung, saying "the aim is to represent in slow motion everything that occurs during a single second of maximum spiritual excitement, stretching it out to half an hour."

-Philip Friedheim has described Erwartung as Schoenberg's "only lengthy work in an athematic style", where no musical material returns once stated over the course of 426 measures.
-In his analysis of the structure, one indication of the complexity of the music is that the first scene of over 30 bars contains 9 meter changes and 16 tempo changes.
+Philip Friedheim has described Erwartung as Schönberg's "only lengthy work in an athematic style", where no musical material returns once stated over the course of 426 measures.
+In his analysis of the structure, one indication of the complexity of the music is that the first scene of over 30 bars contains 9 metre changes and 16 tempo changes.
 Herbert Buchanan has countered this description of the work as "athematic", and the general impression of it as "atonal", in his own analysis.